lancs-gridpp/gridmon/README.md

 ## Ceph disc health metrics exporter

 Ceph can be made to collect SMART metrics to ascertain the health of its discs.
-`cephhealth-exporter` pulls these metrics at a scheduled time, and makes them available to Prometheus.
+`cephhealth-exporter` pulls these metrics at a scheduled time, and pushes them into Prometheus.
-At the scheduled time, it performs this command:
+At the scheduled time, it performs this command to identify all OSD numbers:

 ```
-ceph device ls --format=json
+ceph osd ls --format=json
 ```

-Using the output, it forms a list of devices indexed by device id with the format `MAKE_MODEL_SERIAL`, and invokes the following on each one:
+For each OSD number `NUM`, it invokes the following on each one:

 ```
-ceph device get-health-metrics --format=json DEVID
+ceph device query-daemon-health-metrics --format=json osd.NUM
 ```

+The result is a map from a device id, usually in the form `MAKE_MODEL_SERIAL`, to various device metrics.
-From the last entry of the result, it forms the following metrics, each with a `devid` label:
+The following are extracted from SCSI devices, each indexed by a `devid` label:

 - `cephhealth_scsi_grown_defect_list_total` &ndash; the `scsi_grown_defect_list` reading; a counter, also with a `_created` time, which is always 0
 - `cephhealth_scsi_uncorrected_total` &ndash; the `scsi_error_counter_log` reading; a counter, also with a `_created` time, which is always 0; a `mode` label distingishes between `read`, `write` and `verify`

+These metrics are timestamped according to a field in the mapped value, and pushed to a remote-write endpoint.
+This process can take a second or so per disc, so remote-writing ensures that the metrics for each disc are delivered to Prometheus in a timely manner.

+The process establishes a scraping endpoint for metrics that can be obtained relatively quickly:

-- `cephhealth_metadata` &ndash; always 1; includes the label `path` giving the value of `location` with the `/dev/disk/by-path/` prefix lopped off
+- `cephhealth_disk_fitting` (formerly `cephhealth_metadata`; still present, but deprecated) &ndash; always 1; includes `devid`; includes the label `path` giving the value of `location` with the `/dev/disk/by-path/` prefix lopped off

-These metrics are cached based on the timestamp that the `ceph` command supplies with the data.
+- `cephhealth_status_check` &ndash; a gauge in the cluster health status as reported by `ceph status`; includes a label `type` indicating what is being counted, e.g., `PG_NOT_DEEP_SCRUBBED`
+- `cephhealth_osd_pg_complaint` &ndash; always 1; includes `ceph_daemon` in the form `osd.NUM`, indicating which OSD is complaining; includes `pg_id`, the PG id being complained about; includes `pool_id`, the pool to which the PG belongs

 They can then be scraped by Prometheus in [OpenMetrics format](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md).
+Obtaining these metrics dynamically is not exactly instantaneous, so a scrape interval of at least 5 minutes is recommended.
-Because they are normally obtained once per day, you will probably need to use `last_over_time(cephhealth_metadata[25h])` to ensure they are detected.
+For a large interval (say, an hour), you will probably need to use `last_over_time(cephhealth_status_check[70m])` to ensure they are detected.

 The `devid` label can be correlated with the `device_ids` label of `ceph_disk_occupation` metrics supplied by Ceph itself.
 However, `device_ids` must be processed first to get a match.